 To test if your soil is workable pick up a handful and give it a squeeze.
 If the soil crumbles it’s dry enough to plant, if it sticks in a ball it’s too wet.

-I have hard, clay soil and it’s big part of the reason I use raised beds in my garden.
-Over the years I’ve been dumping compost, alpaca poop and the deep litter from the chicken coop into the beds and letting the earthworms do their magic.
+I have hard, clay soil and it’s a big part of the reason I use raised beds in my garden.
+Over the years I’ve been dumping compost, alpaca poop, and the deep litter from the chicken coop into the beds and letting the earthworms do their magic.

 Direct seeding, or planting seeds in the garden, is the easiest way to get your garden growing.
 Direct seeding is the best way to grow root vegetables and will eliminate any transplant stress or shock from moving out from under cozy grow lights into the real world.